Benefits of Nasal Breathing: Why Nasal Breathing Matters

 6. Strengthens your Diaphragm

-Breathing into the lower lobes of the lungs massages and exercises the diaphragm at the base of the lungs, making you a more efficient deep breather in the long run.
+Breathing into the lower lobes of the lungs engages and strengthens the diaphragm, training your body to become a more efficient deep breather over time.

 8. Supports your Lymphatic System

-Nose breathing and full rib cage activation acts as a pump to pull lymph fluid from the lower parts of the body up into the chest cavity and to the heart, supporting healthy and active lymphatic flow.
+When you breathe through your nose you get full rib cage activation that acts as a pump to pull lymph fluid from the lower parts of the body up into the chest cavity and to the heart, supporting healthy and active lymphatic flow.

 Nasal breathing and full rib cage activation is critical for optimal flexibility and elasticity of the spine, head, neck and lower back.